• Skip to primary navigation

 Now before you take salt out of your diet completely we must understand how we get high sodium levels.

 Our cells contain pumps that help keep the balance of sodium and potassium within the cell.
-We get most of our potassium from the vegetables we eat.
+We get most of our potassium intake from the vegetables we eat.
 If you don’t eat your vegetables and are putting lots of table salt (Sodium Chloride, no other minerals) on your food, sodium will raise and potassium will drop.
 When the sodium levels are too high the cell swells causing high blood pressure.

 The solution is not to simply take out sodium from your diet but to create a balance with sodium and potassium and all your other minerals.
+Using a rock salt with other trace minerals in them will help create that balance, sometimes evening keeping a low blood pressure.

 The Health Risks of Too Little Salt

-Too little salt can be just as dangerous as too much.
+Less salt or not enough salt can be just as dangerous as too much.
 After oxygen and water the next element that we need to survive is sodium, after that potassium.

 Taking sodium out of your diet completely will harm you in the end.
 But overdoing sodium without the presence of other minerals and vitamins will also harm you.
-The trick is a well balanced diet with whole foods and real salt, not table salt.
+The trick is a well balanced diet with whole foods and real salt, not regular table salt.

 Prepackaged Foods VS Whole Foods

-To create a well balanced diet full of good nutrition we need to be eating whole foods.
+To create a well balanced diet full of good nutrition we need to be eating whole unprocessed foods.
 What are whole foods?
 Whole foods are foods that are not processed or refined but whole in nutrient.
 Whole fruits and vegetables, meat off the bone, fresh baked breads and goods rather than prepackaged foods.
-Cereal is not a whole food, oatmeal is a whole food.
+Most breakfast cereals is not a whole food, oatmeal is a whole food.
 Mashed potatoes from a mix is not a whole food, mashed potatoes from fresh potatoes is a whole food.

 Eating whole foods and meals from scratch will help you keep a balanced diet with all your nutritional needs being met.
 Choosing high quality whole foods enhances your vitamin and mineral intake helping your body function properly.
 Cooking with real salt and knowing exactly how much is in your meal will help you balance you salt intake avoiding the risk of too much or too little salt.